Clothing based on the 1960s “Mad Men” styles of Don Draper and Peggy Olson helped Banana Republic post its best first-quarter sales ever this year.

 Banana Republic’s rebound buttresses turnarounds at the Old Navy and Gap brands in the U.S., helping drive a 40 percent-plus rally in the shares this year.
-Earlier this month, Gap reached a more than 10-year high of (GPS) $29.14.
+Earlier this month, Gap reached a more than 10-year high of (GPS:US) $29.14.

 The new collaborations are part of Banana Republic’s effort to spice up its offerings while maintaining its more standard basics, and something the company is interested in continuing with other partners, Simon Kneen, the division’s creative director, said in an interview in his New York office.